TrueLabCreations/http-reverse-proxy/README.md

 # HTTP/HTTPS Reverse Proxy

-## Running a simple reverse proxy server
+## Running a simple http reverse proxy server

 Before we start we need a couple of entries in the hosts file: